Skip to main content Skip to footer

 What’s the difference between replacement cost and actual cash value?

-- Replacement cost: Pays to replace damaged items with new ones of similar quality
+• Replacement costThe cost to replace damaged property with new items, without deducting depreciation.: Pays to replace damaged items with new ones of similar quality

 Example: Your 8-year-old TV is destroyed.
 Replacement cost pays $800 for a comparable new TV.
 ACV might pay only $200 (the depreciated value).